Echium X Wildpretii 'Red Rocket'

-This is the first time we have released this amazing show-stopper!
-Echium wildpretii is one of the world's most impressive plants with its 3 foot spike of raspberry-red flowers erupting from a swan's nest of grey hairy leaves.
+The amazing show-stopper, Echium wildpretii, is one of the world's most impressive plants with its 3 to 4 foot spike of raspberry-red flowers erupting from a swan's nest of thin, grey hairy leaves.
 But it can sometimes succumb to frost and winter wet.
-So we back-crossed it with one of its bigger and tougher children, "Pink Fountain", itself a cross between the relatively hardy Echium pininana and E. wildpretii!
+So we back-crossed it with one of its bigger and tougher children, "Pink Fountain", itself a cross between the relatively hardy Echium pininana and Echium wildpretii!
 And this unbelievable 4 to 6 foot spectacle was the result.
-Fat, bee-magnet spikes are thickly crowded with dark pink or strawberry-red flowers, blue-pollen-powdered anthers.
+Fat, bee-magnet spikes are thickly crowded with dark pink or strawberry-red flowers, and blue-pollen-powdered anthers.
 In a sheltered, well-drained spot against a wall or under a hedge, it is surprisingly hardy, standing a fair bit of frost.
+The odd variant habit or colour may always appear, so we must respectfully point out that all of our new, and sometimes unique hybrid seed, by its very nature, may produce occasional freaks and oddities.
+Busy bees also pollinate the many plants we grow here in just a few hectares.
+It is therefore likely that you may get the occasional surprise.
+So If you discover something remarkable, and are happy to do so, please send us a picture for our website.

 Common name:Tower of Jewels